 [Film/Music] Africa Express: EGOLI (Documentary)

-Psychic Garden are proud to exclusively premiere the new documentary 'EGOLI' for international music collective, Africa Express.
+Psychic Garden are proud to premiere the new documentary 'EGOLI' for international music collective, Africa Express.

-This documentary which is directed, filmed and edited by resident creative Denholm Hewlett, chronicles Africa Express' 2018 journey to Johannesburg, South Africa and the creative evolution of EGOLI.
+This film which is directed, filmed and edited by resident creative Denholm Hewlett, chronicles Africa Express' 2018 odyssey to Johannesburg, South Africa and the creative evolution of EGOLI.
 Revealing the music making process, intimate collaborations and fascinating characters behind their latest studio album, featuring dozens of talented artists from Africa and the West, including resident creatives Otim Alpha and Moonchild Sanelly.

 The film also features the music of...
 BCUC, BLK JKS, Blue May, Damon Albarn, DJ Spoko, Dominowe, Faka, Georgia, Ghetts, Gruff Rhys, Infamous Boiz, Mr Jukes, The Mahotella Queens, Morena Leraba, Muzi, Nick Zinner, Nonku Phiri, Phuzekhemisi, Poté, Remi Kabaka Jr, Sibot, Zolani Mahola.

-Please enjoy the documentary below and the music of EGOLI - City of Gold ~
+Please enjoy the film below and the music of EGOLI: City of Gold ~

 Continue reading to discover more about EGOLI and the ideas behind Africa Express and the origins behind this inspirational musical journey...